Lumavate-Team/documentation/MICROSERVICES.rst

  #.
 DISCOVER

-    This endpoint informs the platform via a JSON payload which :ref:`properties <properties>` exist for the microservice.
+    This endpoint informs the platform via a JSON payload which properties exist for the microservice.
 The platform automatically adds a few platform level properties outside of this endpoint.
 An empty set should be sent if the microservice does not require any properties.

     Sent: